kuuurttyy/GRG-replace-specials/readme.md

 =====
 Open or create a new file.

-Once ready to switch characters, hit File > Replace Specials (or press Ctrl-Alt-9) to run the extension.
+Once ready to switch characters, hit File > Replace Special Characters (or press Ctrl-Alt-9) to run the extension.

 You can then save the changes after, or hit undo to completely undo the action.